shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-05-31-individual-how-what-definition/post.md

 That's one epic statement that gets me excited, and ready to jump out of bed in the morning!
 So now let's get into defining my HOWs and WHATs.

 ## HOWs

+My HOWs, or my competitive advantages are:

+* Outwork deficiencies
+  - Any weakness can be overcome with great effort.
+* Create the future
+   - Start with the end in mind, work towards the plan, adjust as needed.
+* Seek growth constantly
+  - Knowledge is power, so learn from the greats; success leaves clues.
+* Enable understanding through transparency
+  - Use clear & direct communication, translate if necessary.
+* Think from a unique perspective
+  - Think inside, outside, and about the box itself.

+These are AWESOME!
+They feel like my own core life [principles!
+(Shout out to Ray Dalio's incredible book, Principles)](TODO: AFF LINK).

 ## WHATs